xlsson/bth-editor-server/README.md

 `npm run production` starts the server in production mode, with the NODE_ENV variable set to `production`, using the production database.

-`npm run test` starts the server in test = development mode,  with the NODE_ENV variable set to `test`, using the test database.
+`npm run dev` starts the server in dev = development mode,  with the NODE_ENV variable set to `dev`, using the test database.

-`npm run watch` does the same thing as `npm run test`, but also restarts the server automatically whenever a file is updated.
+`npm run watch` does the same thing as `npm run dev`, but also restarts the server automatically whenever a file is updated.

 ### Available routes